 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Did you search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your feedback may help other people that are in the same situation.

 Click here to post a comment